-ACTA TECHNICA CORVINIENSIS - Bulletin of Engineering Tome XV [2022] | Fascicule 3 [July - September]
+ACTA TECHNICA CORVINIENSIS - BULLETIN OF ENGINEERING TOME XVI [2023] | FASCICULE 2 [APRIL - JUNE]

-The result of the simulations is well described by a normal [5] distribution.
+Figure 6.
+Experienced deviation of simulations' vvalue and normal distribution The result of the simulations is well described by a normal distribution.
 According to Kolmogorov-Smirnov test, it has 61% confidence, because the biggest difference between normal and experienced distribution is 0.0090 around 44%.
-The experienced deviation is indicated with it in Figure 6.
-A red line shows, where is the ABC analytic solution and all the solutions on left to it are better.
+The experienced deviation is indicated with it ^[6] in Fig. 6.
+A red line shows, where the ABC is analytic solution and all the solutions on left to it are better.
 The best experienced solution makes it about 4% better.